9.10. Continuous Archiving and Archive Logs

 where, the ‘%p’ placeholder represents the copied WAL segment, and the ‘%f’ placeholder represents the archive log.

-The ‘archive_command’ parameter can be set to any Unix command or tool.
-This means that you can use the scp command or any other file backup tool to transfer the archive logs to another host, instead of using a simple copy command.
+The archive_command parameter can be set to any Unix command or tool.
+This enables the use of scp or other file backup tools to transfer archive logs to remote hosts, instead of relying on simple copy commands.

-PostgreSQL does not automatically clean up created archive logs.
-Therefore, you must properly manage the logs when using this feature.
-If you do nothing, the number of archive logs will continue to grow.
+PostgreSQL does not automatically clean up created archive logs, so proper log management is essential when using this feature.
+Without intervention, the number of archive logs will continuously grow.

 The pg_archivecleanup utility is one of the useful tools for managing archive log files.